amirul12/Data-Structures-and-Algorithms-Roadmap/README.md

 ---

-## know exactly where you are and what you want
+## know exactly where you are, and what you want

+if you really want to learn something through this journey you should have a goal, and also you must know which level you are, just to make things easier,

+don't escape any example and use then in order in order, cause it's all related

 ---

 ## What it will consists of?

  - Refreshing your math knowledge or just build it.
- - Selecting the programming language you want to use there will be examples in these four languages : Java, C++, Python, Javascript for now if you like to add yours fork it and join me spreading this knowledge.
+ - Selecting the programming language you want to use there will be examples in these four languages : **Java**, **C++**, **Python**, **Javascript** for now if you like to add yours fork it and join me spreading this knowledge.

  - understanding the thiories behind each Data structre and algorithm.
- - 	Using or sharing examples of each data structure and its algorithm example.
+ - 	Using or sharing examples of each data structure and it's algorithm example.

 there will be examples almost for all the popular Data strucres